-Summer mania – as immortalized in this iconic 70 ‘ s teen anthem by rocker Alice Cooper – is almost here.
-Along with it will come a flood of teen drivers anxious to hang out with friends, start summer jobs and make up for all those good times lost to COVID-19 restrictions.
+Your child is now a teenager!
+He or she will be part of the flood of teen drivers anxious to hang out with friends, start jobs and make up for all those good times lost to whatever restrictions that held them back.
 Many challenges here for parents, but especially motor vehicle crashes – the leading cause of accidental death for teens.

 Distractions, Inexperience and Risky Behavior Spell Trouble

 According to the Centers for Disease Control (CDC), motor vehicle crashes are the leading cause of accidental death for teens.
 It is estimated that on average, six teenagers die every day in the United States from a car crash.
 As teens break for the summer, you should know how to keep them, and others, safe.

 A teen driver on the road is more likely to cause a car crash than any other driver.
 Per mile driven, teen drivers ages 16 to 19 are nearly three times more likely than drivers aged 20 and older to be in a fatal crash.
 Young men are two times more likely to get in a crash than young women.

 If your teen driver has recently received their license, inexperience can spell disaster out on the road.
 According to the Insurance Institute for Highway Safety, teen drivers ages 16 to 17 are twice as likely to get in a car crash compared to teen drivers ages 18 to 19.

 Teens are also less likely to practice safe driving behavior, such as using seat belts or maintaining a safe following distance.
 In 2019, only 57 percent of high school students reported they always wear seat belts when riding with someone else.
 [Review report.]